geospace-code/matlab-stdlib/Readme.md

     h5exists(filename, dataset_name)
     ```

-* Save a varable to a dataset.
+* Save a variable to a dataset.
 If dataset exists, the existing dataset shape must match the variable.

     ```matlab
     h5save(filename, dataset_name, dataset)